President Trump sounds the same. His White House - so far - couldn't be more different - World News

 And in an effort to minimize resistance, Trump has worked to exile Biden holdovers and others not fully bought into his agenda.

-It's a long way from eight years ago, when Trump's victory over Democrat Hillary Clinton caught almost everyone — including him — off guard.
+It's a long way from eight years ago, when Trump's victory over Democrat Hillary Clinton caught almost everyone — including him — by surprise.

 “He's learned so much about how to govern and how not to govern in the first term — plus he’s had another four years to stew about it and think about what he wants to accomplish — that it's obviously a far more active and aggressive administration than the first time around,” veteran Republican pollster Whit Ayres said.
 “It’s just been a breathtaking barrage of initiatives and executive orders, of comments that have captured the world’s attention.
 It’s been quite the whirlwind.”